Mako88/dxx-tracker/README.md

 # DXX-Rebirth Tracker
-This is a simple tracker for DXX-Rebirth written in PHP.
+This is a simple tracker for DXX-Rebirth written in .NET Core and PHP.

 The tracker consists of 2 primary parts:

-1. The backend, which is contained in the `server.php` file
+1. The backend, which is written in C# and contained in the `RebirthTracker` directory

 2. The frontend.
 This is contained in the `web` directory and is made up of the following:
   1. `index.php` - The primary webpage